 - From there, drag it with the mouse to the “Set post image” area in the right sidebar of Gutenberg from version WordPress 5.4

 You only need to enter the metadata for the image later if necessary by clicking on the inserted image.
-Or within the WordPress media library.
-This is probably the biggest "danger" of the convenient new option: it comes at the expense of attributes that may be important for your SEO.
+Or within the WordPress media centre.
+This is probably the biggest “danger” of the convenient new option: it comes at the expense of attributes that may be important for your SEO.

-Optimized block Latest posts
+Optimised block Latest posts

 The click rate of this function increases significantly if you not only use text links, but also display the respective post images.
 This is possible as of WordPress 5.4: